 You also have to realize that these difficult ones are usually an exception and every other person is not just like that.
 Besides, many of these difficult situations may have even been triggered by other underlying situations and not mainly by whatever they may be complaining about.

-Some may be having a bad day, may have had a fight with their spouse or someone, may have received a traffic ticket, or involved in other unpleasant situations.
-You can help be the person who helps them to calm down and find the reason to be happy again.
+Some may be having a bad day, may have had a fight with their spouse or someone, may have received a traffic ticket or involved in other unpleasant situations.
+You can help be the person who helps them to calm down and find a reason to be happy again.
 If not, you should also know when to give in.